-Tomorrow, Friday, a strange pandemic Beer Week begins.
-And while there is no glorious Opening Gala as in years past, the Bay Area Brewers Guild has joined with the state’s craft brewing organization, the CCBA, and other local guilds in putting together a California Craft Beer Week Kick-Off evening.
-It’s quite a program!
+Tomorrow a strange and historic pandemic Beer Week begins.
+And while there is no glorious Opening Gala as in years past, the Bay Area Brewers Guild has joined with the state’s craft brewing organization, the CCBA, and other local guilds in putting together a California Craft Beer Week Kick-Off evening.for this February, 2021, Beer Week, It’s quite a program!

 The Brewing Network will live stream a sequence of toasts and discussions.
 It’s free, and you don’t even have to register.

 The line-up begins with a variation on the ceremonial toast that beer writer Jay Brooks, one of the founders of SF Beer Week, has offered every year since the beginning of the annual festival in 2009.
 He’ll be in Sonoma County, with Natalie and Vinnie Cilurzo of Russian River Brewing, to launch the celebration.

 Then the show will go to two influential brands in the history (and current craft business world) of California beer and brewing business innovation.
 Insights and stories from Stone Brewing of San Diego County and Firestone Walker from the central coast will be told by two colorful and outspoken brewery founders, Greg Koch and David Walker.

 After that, it’s IPA Resurgence time, with Tim Sciascia, co-owner and hop magician at Cellarmaker Brewing Co. in SF, Kelsey McNair, from North Park Beer Co. of San Diego, and IPA innovator Chuck Silva, who is now brewing to his own specifications at Silva Brewing Co. in Paso Robles.